(Translate this site)

 With Shadow threatening to die any moment I knew it'd be risky to try a 180 degree turn on the fly to get facing forward again-- but it'd be even more risky to do it any other way.

 There were open grassy fields past the hill slope.
 I was thinking I might have to try heading cross-country, away from the interstate, to lose the van.
-Or at least gain enough distance on them so I could find a decent spot to make a stand gunfight-wise.
+Or at least gain enough distance on them so that I could find a decent spot to make a stand gunfight-wise.

 Then I saw Roddy's red Trans Am pull up into the emergency lane close by.
 So that Roddy was now ahead of me in my present backwards course, and the van behind.